 PALSS is Active Surrey's initiative to help schools make every day a little more active.
-We're asking all the county's schools to pledge to get their pupils moving more by taking part in one (or more) of the seven focus areas included in the campaign, and in return we'll send you a resource pack.
+We're asking all the county's schools to pledge to get their pupils moving more by taking part in one (or more) of the seven focus areas included in the campaign, and in return we'll send you a practical resource pack, all for free.

 Active bursts can break up periods when children are not focusing or are fidgety.

 Improvements in focus lead to better work.

 Not entirely sure that's true?
 See details of this research from the BBC.